Category Archives: Baden Royals

 by Scott Mehl © Unofficial Royalty 2017

-Luise Karoline Geyer von Geyersberg was the second – and morganatic – wife of the future Grand Duke Karl Friedrich of Baden.
-She was born in Karlsruhe, Margraviate of Baden, now in the german state of Baden-Württemberg, on May 26, 1768, to Ludwig, Baron Geyer von Geyersberg and Maximiliana, Countess of Sponeck.
-Her godparents were her future husband Karl Friedrich and his first wife, Karoline Luise of Hesse-Darmstadt.
+Luise Karoline Geyer von Geyersberg was the morganatic second wife of the future Grand Duke Karl Friedrich of Baden.
+She was born in Karlsruhe, Margraviate of Baden, now in the German state of Baden-Württemberg, on May 26, 1768, to Ludwig, Baron Geyer von Geyersberg and Maximiliana, Countess of Sponeck.
+Her godparents were her future husband Karl Friedrich and his first wife Karoline Luise of Hesse-Darmstadt.

 Karl Friedrich of Baden. source: Wikipedia

 Luise Karoline, Countess of Hochberg died in Karlsruhe, Grand Duchy of Baden, now in Baden-Württemberg, Germany on June 23, 1820.
-She is buried at St. Michael’s Church in Pforzheim, Grand Duchy of Baden, now in Baden-Württemberg, Germany along with her husband.
-Ten years after her death, her eldest son, Leopold, became the fourth reigning Grand Duke of Baden.
+She was buried at St. Michael’s Church in Pforzheim, Grand Duchy of Baden, now in Baden-Württemberg, Germany along with her husband.
+Ten years after her death, her eldest son Leopold, became the fourth reigning Grand Duke of Baden.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.